 A hangover favorite!

-This meal - while simple and healthy - requires an immense amount of preparation time, making this nomz recipe perfect for busy individuals.
+This meal - while convenient and healthy - requires an immense amount of preparation time, making this nomz recipe perfect for busy individuals.
 And it is full of collagen, marrow and other nutrients - great for restoring one's body and soul during the busy city life!

 This stew is traditionally unsalted and seasoned with salt and black pepper as desired.